Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 ##DAY 3: Design a Library Cell using Magic Layout and Ngspice Characterization

 Configurations on OpenLANE can be changed on the flight.
-For example, to change IO_mode to be not equidistant, use <b>% set ::env(FP_IO_MODE) 2;</b> on OpenLANE.
+For example, to change IO_mode to be not equidistant, use `% set ::env(FP_IO_MODE) 2;` on OpenLANE.
 The IO pins will not be equidistant on mode 2 (default of 1).
-Run floorplan again via <b>% run_floorplan</b> and view the def layout on magic.
+Run floorplan again via `run_floorplan` and view the def layout on magic.
 However, changing the configuration on the fly will not change the runs/config.tcl, the configuration will only be available on the current session.
-To echo current value of variable:<b> echo $::env(FP_IO_MODE)</b>
+To echo current value of variable` echo $::env(FP_IO_MODE)`

 <b>Designing a Library Cell:</b>
 1. SPICE deck = component connectivity (basically a netlist) of the CMOS inverter.